lucasb-eyer/BiternionNet/README.md

 will vary every run due to the random split.
 With only ~7k training data and less than 1k test data, the variance may be considerable.
 The relative improvement remains unchanged, though.

+## The final experiment

+Unfortunately, I can't include the final experiment (training on labmates and testing on me) due to privacy reasons.
+I may upload a pre-trained model in the future though.